SunnyUnde/React-Rick-And-Morty/README.md

 - **Find Episode by Name:** Search for a specific episode by its name.

+- **Find Character by Name:** Search for a specific character by its name.

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine.